 Even as a 21-year-old unskilled in matters of the heart, I could see that Ray’s romantic reunion was not going well.
 He tried to introduce me to her, but she wouldn’t even look in my direction.
 She kept glancing at him, almost shyly, as if she was waiting for something to happen.

 Then I realised.
-Ray hadn’t been lying.
+Ray had not been lying.
 She really had loved him, once.
-Not now.
 Maybe he had cared about her too, in a monothematic, below-the-belt kind of way.
 But as far as she was concerned, their two kinds of longing didn’t fit together any more.
 If they ever had.

 The time was 10 p.m.
 I needed a place to sleep.
 I was determined not to hassle what I couldn’t help thinking of as Ray’s woman, who was standing behind the bar staring at the exit.
 What was the real story between them?